intermine/im-docs/docs/web-services/tutorial.md

 If the URL for the mine is incorrect, or the token is, an error will be thrown.

-While it is also possible use your username and password to authenticate with the webservice.
-This is strongly discouraged, due to the security implications of transmitting your password, not to mention storing it on disk in order to use it in code.
+While it is also possible to use your username and password to authenticate with the webservice, this is strongly discouraged.
+This is due to the security implications of transmitting your password, not to mention storing it on disk, in order to use it in code.

 ### Managing your Personal Data: Lists